ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

    :width: 80%
    :align: center

+Machine learning subsumes *technical analysis* because collectively, technical analysis is an infinite set of computations and patterns for supposedly predicting markets.
+We can use machine learning as a feature blender for technical analysis with its moving averages, indicators, and representations of visual chart formations.

+We are not directly predicting net return in our models, although that is the ultimate goal.
+By characterizing the market with models, we can improve the Return On Investment (ROI).
+We have a wide range of dependent or target variables from which to choose, not just net return.
+There is more power in building a classifier rather than a more traditional regression model, so we want to define binary conditions such as whether or not today is going to be a trend day, rather than a numerical prediction of today’s return.

+In this tutorial, we will train a model that predicts whether or not the next day will have a larger-than-average range.
+This is important for deciding which system to deploy on the prediction day.
+If our model gives us predictive power, then we can filter out those days where trading a given system is a losing strategy.

 Before running MarketFlow, let's briefly review the ``model.yml`` file.
 We will submit the actual predictions instead of the probabilities, so ``submit_probas`` is set to ``False``.
 All